salesforce/design-system-react/README.md

 ## Using the React components

-Note: design-system-react is currently optimized for React 0.14.x.
+Note: design-system-react is optimized for React 0.14.x.

-To use it in your code base, follow these steps.
+To use it in your code base, you havew a couple of options.

+### Option 1: NPM

 First, install the npm module: